opensim-org/opensim-gui/README.md

 cannot be used to build OpenSim 3.x or earlier.**

-**NOTE: Due to the small development team working on the GUI, we do not provide support for building or altering the OpenSim GUI source code.**
+**NOTE: Due to the small development team working on the GUI, we do not provide support for building or altering the OpenSim GUI source code.
+Advanced users can refer to the appveyor.yml or .travis.yml scripts in this folder.**

 More information can be found at our websites
  - [OpenSim website](http://opensim.stanford.edu)